owingit/owingit.github.io/_posts/2020-02-21-love-is-noticing-poem.md

 hidden in the understory.
 love is found
 in that small moment
-when you realize you’re in the same world.
+when you realize you’re in the same world